About the Contest

-The 4-H Forest Ecology Clinic was held on Saturday, October 2, 2021, 9 a.m. to 4 p.m.
-ET at Austin Cary Forest, Gainesville, FL.
+The 4-H Forest Ecology Clinic is held in the fall each year at Austin Cary Forest, Gainesville, FL; this year it will take place Saturday, October 1, 2022.
 Youth will have an opportunity to learn from experts and practice and apply knowledge and skills in tree and wildlife identification; using a map and compass; identifying insects, diseases, and stresses that impact forest health; and more!

 4-H Forest Ecology Contest